 Minister for Health announces updates to Ireland’s COVID-19 Vaccination Programme

-The Minister for Health, Stephen Donnelly TD, has announced the extension of the COVID-19 booster vaccination programme.
+The Minister for Health, Stephen Donnelly TD has announced a further update to Ireland’s COVID-19 Vaccination Programme.
 These updates follow recommendations made by the National Immunisation Advisory Committee (NIAC) to the Chief Medical Officer (CMO).
 The CMO has endorsed these recommendations.